pgautoupgrade/docker-pgautoupgrade/README.md

 ```

 > [!WARNING]
 > PG v15 and below do not support reindexing system tables in a database concurrently.
-This means, when we run start the indexing operation, database locks are placed which do not allow for any modifications as long as the task is running.
-We recommend using PG v16 or v17 where this is not an issue.
+This means, when we start the indexing operation, database locks are placed which do not allow for any modifications as long as the task is running.
+We recommend using PG v16 or later where this is not an issue.

 # For Developers